simonprovost/scikit-longitudinal/docs/getting-started.md

        uv run --python /usr/bin/python3 --with scikit_longitudinal jupyter lab
        ```

-       Replace `/usr/bin/python3` with the path to your desired Python version, as long as it is `3.9` and less than `3.10`, it has been tested.
+       Replace `/usr/bin/python3` with the path to your desired Python version within the supported `3.10`–`3.12` range.
        For more options, refer to the [UV CLI documentation](https://docs.astral.sh/uv/reference/cli/#uv-python).

     You are ready to play with `Scikit-longitudinal` in `Jupyter lab`! 🎉

-    ??? question "How to install different version if we do not have `3.9`?"
+    ??? question "How do I install a supported Python version?"
-        You can install a different version of Python using `uv` by running:
+        You can install a supported version of Python using `uv` by running:

         ```bash
-        uv python install 3.9
+        uv python install 3.10
-        uv python pin 3.9
+        uv python pin 3.10
         ```
-        This command will install Python 3.9 and set it as the default version for your environment.
+        This command will install Python 3.10 and set it as the default version for your environment.

     ??? question "How do I get the path to my just installed Python version?"
         You can find the path to your installed Python version by running: